One of the most important lessons for yogis to learn is that yoga is much more than asana classes.

 Also, there’s power in our intentions.
 We vastly underestimate the power of our brains.
 As we practice yoga, we begin to find more and more truth in the old phrase: “you create your reality.”

 In the energetic sense, our ring finger represents the fire element, and our thumb represents the earth element.
-So we can see the correlation between what the mudra means, and how it manifests in our bodies.
+So we can see the correlation between what the mudra means, joining fire elements and earth elements to create a balance, and how it manifests in our bodies.

 In the end, it’s always your choice how much you choose to believe in the power of the mudra or any energetic practice for that matter.
 But if you have an intention and you consciously work to align your body and mind with it, that’s the true practice of the yoga mudra.